Guildford Borough Council and your data

-The Data Protection Act 1998 sets out legally binding principles for the good handling of personal information about living individuals.
+Data Protection law sets out legally binding principles for the good handling of personal data about living individuals.

 Our policy sets out the standards all Council services must keep to.
-Each service head must make sure they use personal information lawfully.
+Each service head makes sure they use personal information lawfully.

-We need to collect and use information about the people we deal with to provide our services, including members of the public, clients and customers, current, past and prospective employees and suppliers.
+We need to collect and use information about people who use our services, including members of the public, clients and customers, current, past and prospective employees and suppliers.

 We are also legally required to collect and use information for laws regulating council tax and electoral registration.
 This personal information must be collected, used and disposed of properly and securely - whether it's on paper, in a computer, or recorded on other material.

-The Data Protection Act 1998 requires personal information to be:
+Data Protection law requires personal information to be:

-6. Processed in accordance with the rights of data subjects under the Act.
+- Processed in accordance with the rights of data subjects under the law.

 Our data protection commitment